ciatph/csv-firestore/README.md

      - `FIREBASE_PRIVATE_KEY`
         - The `private_key` entry from the service account JSON file
         - Take note to make sure that the value starts and ends with a double-quote
-4. (OPTIONAL) **csv-to-firestore** is also available as an npm package on https://www.npmjs.com/package/csv-firestore.
+4. (OPTIONAL) **csv-firestore** is also available as an npm package on https://www.npmjs.com/package/csv-firestore.
    - `npm install --save csv-firebase`